×

 We asked foreigners in Japan what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Japan, rental properties typically include a refrigerator, washing machine, air conditioner, and gas stove.
 Some properties may also include a microwave, toaster oven, and/or dishwasher.
-Additionally, some properties may include furniture such as a bed, sofa, and/or dining table," said one expat in Japan.
+Additionally, some properties may include furniture such as a bed, sofa, and/or dining table," said one person in Japan.

 Additional Information about Searching for a Home in Japan: